Shopify Redirects Guide

 Log in to your Shopify admin panel.

-In the left-hand menu, click on "Online Store," and then select "Navigation."
+In the left-hand menu, click on "Online Store," and then select "Navigation," then select "URL Redirects."

 Click "Create URL Redirect" at the top right of the page.